Classical studies booking now:

 Event Details

-In 2025 we will return for our fifth visit to the enchanting island of Agistri on the
+We are currently planning our fifth visit to the enchanting island of Agistri on the Saronic Gulf to read the classical

 Event Details

-Our chosen venue is a small family-run hotel that is easily accessible (just one hour by ferry from Athens) on the beautiful and quiet island of Agistri.
+The venue we have chosen for our stay on the beautiful and quiet island of Agistri is a small family-run hotel that is easily accessible (just one hour by ferry from Athens).
 It provides the perfect setting for our study, offering a relaxing atmosphere, excellent food and opportunities for additional cultural and recreational activities.
+As one former participant said: “The beauty and pleasure of the surroundings soothed my soul, leaving me feeling refreshed and connected to the literature and the group in ways I couldn’t have experienced at home.”
+Do come and join us!

-- Facilitated by Toby Brothers, Jane Wymark and Caroline Hammond.
+- Facilitated by Toby Brothers, Alison Cable and Susanna Taggart

-- Cost: £700 for the Salon study, to include preparatory meeting in April (via Zoom, date to be confirmed), background materials and opening notes.
+- Cost: £880 for the Salon study, to include a preparatory meeting in April (on Zoom, date to be confirmed), background materials and opening notes.
 Opening notes will be sent after registration.

 - The study programme will run for four to five hours per day for five days, with one day left open and travel at each end.
 There will be time for other optional activities including kayaking adventures, a trip to the Temple of Aphaia on Aegina, or pure relaxation.